 Air purifiers are wonderful and can definitely improve your quality of life.
-They have for me But products sold today on the market aren’t always easy to figure out.
-Air purifiers may be labeled “true” HEPA filters or “HEPA type.”
+Unfortunately, a lot of the ones sold today can be hard to figure out.

-To make matters worse, as a new buyer it’s easy to be mislead into buying a product that is misrepresented and pretends to be just as good as the best purifiers.
+To make matters worse, as a new buyer it’s easy to be misled into buying a product that’s misrepresented and pretends to be as good as better-quality products.

 True HEPA and HEPA type air purifiers

-Shown: 2 very common air purifiers, which don’t appear very different from the outside.
+Shown: 2 very common air purifiers, which don’t seem very different from the outside.
 Left: A Holmes HAP242-NUC air purifier which includes a HEPA-type filter and marketed similarly to a true HEPA filter.
 Right: GermGuardian AC4825 air purifier.
-It includes a HEPA filter which meets the High Efficiency Particulate Air (HEPA) standard.
+It includes a genuine HEPA filter that meets the High-Efficiency Particulate Air (HEPA) standard.

 The problem lies in the details and how filters are rated.

 A High-Efficiency Particulate Air (HEPA) filter describes a type of filter designed to meet efficiency and air purification quality levels set by the United States Department of Energy.
 These filters are made of a very dense fiber-like material.

 To meet the standard a filter must be able to remove 99.97% of airborne particles that enter it down to 0.3 microns in size.

 A filter’s efficiency refers to how many particles it can trap and remove from the airflow that passes through it.
 At 99.97%, for every 10,000 particles flowing into it only about 3 escape.

 HEPA filters are very effective at cleaning the air!